 Mayerling is a Vienna Woods hunting lodge, turned into a convent, where the Grand Duke of Austria and his lover committed suicide.
 I took a day trip to Mayerling when I was a teenager.
-As usual, I fell behind the tour guide and the group.
-I had a roll of black and white film and I was more interested in taking photographs.
-In one of the rooms, there was a very short, tiny, nun.
-I wanted to take her picture but I was too shy to ask.
+I had a roll of black and white film and I was taking photographs in one of the rooms and I saw a very short, tiny, nun heading for the doorway.
 I heard her pulling the gate closed behind us and I turned and got this shot.
 It has always been one of my favorites.

 There is a stationary store in S.F.
-Japantown that had the most beautiful, high quality, made in Japan, washi paper.
+Japantown that has beautiful, high quality, made in Japan, washi paper.
 The colors and designs are amazing and I am every time I visit a new pattern tempts me.
 This is a collage that I made using some of my favorite blue papers and acrylic paint on 300 lb watercolor paper.

 These small prints are 5" by 7".
 I made them by inking fruit netting, or handmade papers, and/or an old gift card; then, I ran them through the press.